markmenge/ai_request_change/readme.md

-# Self-Modifying Program via ACG
+# Self-Modifying Program with AI

 ### Purpose
 Allow the user to ask the program to change itself.